-Issues in Science and Technology Librarianship publishes substantive content of interest to science and technology librarians.
+Purpose: Issues in Science and Technology Librarianship publishes substantive content of interest to science and technology librarians.
 It serves as a vehicle for sci-tech librarians to share successful initiatives and innovative ideas, and to publish peer-reviewed or board-accepted papers, including case studies, practical applications, theoretical essays, web/bibliographies, and research papers relevant to the functions and operations of science and technology libraries in all settings.
 Through its columns ISTL also publishes reviews, opinions, and best practices.
-ISTL is committed to open access and allows authors to retain copyright for maximum distribution of accepted articles.

 We welcome your article submissions and the editorial board is happy to work with new authors.
-Please see the Instructions for Authors page for information on upcoming issues and contact information.
+Please see the Instructions for Authors page for more information.